Prince William resumes public duties after Kate’s cancer announcement - KESQ

 While in the kitchen, one volunteer gave the prince several get well cards for his wife and father, King Charles III, who also revealed in February that he was getting treatment for an unspecified form of cancer.

-Later, he is due to visit a youth center that benefits from the Surplus to Supper’s work.
+William then jumped into one of the vans and joined volunteers as they drove to Hanworth Centre Hub, a youth center that benefits from the Surplus to Supper’s work.

+The prince appeared touched by the gesture from volunteer Rachel Candappa.
+According to Britain’s PA Media news agency, she told the future king to “take care of” Kate, to which William replied: “I will.”

 Kensington Palace said his visits aimed “to spotlight the community and environmental impact organisations in the area are having through their work.”